-The metro is positioned inside of Maricopa and Pinal Counties and is the 12th largest Metro Area in the country.
-It’s also one of the fastest-growing in the US.
-In 2016, Maricopa County showed the most significant population growth with an average of 222 people moving to the county every day, according to Census.gov.
+The metro is positioned inside of Maricopa and Pinal Counties and ranks as one of the largest metro areas in the country.
+It’s also one of the fastest-growing in the United States.
+Maricopa County shows significant population growth with an average of 222 people moving to the county every day, according to Census.gov.

 We picked a handful of city neighborhoods and suburban areas to help you get an idea of what moving to Phoenix might look like for you.
 As always, figure out your priorities and narrow down your search based on what’s important to you and your family.

-- Grand — Positioned northwest of the downtown core, Grand is one of the most bike-friendly in all of Downtown Phoenix.
-You’ll find converted warehouses painted with colorful murals and lots of gallery space in this neighborhood.
+- Grand — Positioned northwest of the downtown core, Grand is one of the most bike-friendly in all of downtown Phoenix.
+There are converted warehouses painted with colorful murals and lots of art gallery spaces in this eclectic, hip neighborhood.

-- Coronado — This historic neighborhood is composed of three districts – Brentwood, Coronado and Country Club Park.
-You’ll find a mixture of bungalow, Spanish Colonial Revival and ranch style houses throughout, along with the occasional new build.
-The area is located in Midtown Phoenix and is in proximity to the freeway and the downtown area, which makes it great for working commuters.
+- Greater Coronado — This historic neighborhood is comprised of three districts – Brentwood, Coronado and Country Club Park.
+Bungalow, Spanish Colonial Revival and ranch-style homes are found throughout, which means there’s no lack of charm.
+The neighborhood is located in midtown Phoenix and is in close proximity to the freeway and the downtown area, which makes it great for working commuters.

-- Mesa — Located just 15 miles east of Phoenix, the city of Mesa is the third largest city in Arizona.
+- Mesa — Located just 15 miles east of Phoenix, the city of Mesa is the third-largest city in Arizona.
 Living in Mesa will give you the benefit of living in a growing metropolitan while still maintaining a distinctly suburban feel.
 Plus, Mesa is a short distance from a number of outdoor recreation activities, from hiking at the Superstition Mountains to kayaking and paddleboarding along the Salt River.

 - Tempe — The city of Tempe is home to over 160,000 residents and is located in the East Valley.
-Even though the area has a highly suburban landscape, it’s also a college town since it’s home to ASU, one of the largest universities in the state.
+Tempe is also a bustling college town.
+It’s home to Arizona State University, one of the largest universities in the country.

 Despite the heat, there are so many fun things to do in Arizona.
 Phoenix is home to some incredible attractions, outdoor adventures and cultural experiences that draw in more than 16 million tourists a year.
 If you’re moving to Phoenix, make like a tourist and explore any of the following Phoenix attractions.
 During the off-seasons, many resorts and tourist attractions offer deals for Phoenix-area residents.
 We may have invented the phrase, “stay-cation”!

 Top Area Attractions

 - Phoenix Zoo — Since its opening in 1962, the Phoenix Zoo has welcomed more than 43 million visitors.
 Making a trip here is more than just admiring some exotic animals.
-The zoo’s aim has been to inspire its guests to care more for the natural world.
-In keeping with that promise, the Phoenix Zoo is world renowned for its contributions to conservation science.
+The Phoenix Zoo aims to inspire its guests to care more for the natural world.
+In keeping with that promise, the Phoenix Zoo is world-renowned for its contributions to conservation science.

-- Desert Botanical Garden — Living and gardening in the desert is a much different experience than in wetter climates.
-Your visit to the Desert Botanical Garden will reflect that.
-Every plant has been adapted to thrive in harsh conditions.
-The Garden’s hope is to educate its visitors about sustainability and preserving the desert landscape through the example they set.
+- Desert Botanical Garden — Every desert plant found in the Desert Botanical Garden has been adapted to thrive in harsh conditions.
+DBG’s hope is to educate its visitors about sustainability and preserving the desert landscape through the example they set.
 The garden also hosts events throughout the year, ranging from art exhibits and live music performances, to food festivals and holiday celebrations.

 - Arizona Science Center — Science has a way of captivating people of all ages.
 The Arizona Science Center’s goal is to provide access to science based on the present demands of the community.
-Everyone is encouraged to visit the newly launched CREATE center and start building and innovating.
+Everyone is encouraged to visit the recently launched CREATE Makerspace center and start building and innovating.
 The Arizona Science Center also has programming for adults that includes craft beer, cocktails, and laser shows coordinated to hit music.

 Where to Go Outdoors

-Phoenix is host to 189 city parks and over 33,000 acres of desert preserves.
-Hikers, trail runners and mountain bikers can find their sanctuary on over 200 miles of designated trails.
-It won’t take long before you find your favorite outdoor oasis, but here’s where you can start your search.
+In Phoenix there are more than 180 city parks and over 33,000 acres of desert preserves.
+Hikers, trail runners and mountain bikers can find their sanctuary on over 200 miles of designated desert trails.
+It won’t take long to find your favorite outdoor oasis, but here’s where you can start your search.

 - South Mountain Park and Preserve — With over 16,000 acres, this preserve is home to three mountain ranges.
 It’s one of the largest municipally maintained parks in the nation, larger than New York’s Central Park.
-Travel 2,330 feet up to access the highest publically accessible peak at Dobbins Lookout.
+Travel 2,330-feet up to access the highest publicly accessible peak at Dobbins Lookout.
 This scenic lookout is also accessible by car.

 - Salt River Tubing — Quirky website aside, Salt River Tubing is what you do when you want a relaxing day beneath the mountains as opposed to a rigorous day climbing up them.
 Float trip times range between two and five hours.